Domain Privacy and Protection: How and Why to Hide WHOIS Information

 How Important Is Domain Protection?

 It is important because it lets you hide your contact information from the public view.
-Without this protection, your personal information will be available to anyone who wishes to find it, and malicious actors may take advantage of this freedom to target you with cyberattacks.
+Without this protection, your personal information will be available to anyone who wishes to find it, and malicious actors may take advantage of this freedom to target you with cyberattacks and domain name scams.

 Benefits Of Privacy Protection